-The generalized tips of the average training at HIIT, without taking into consideration specialization (more cardio or more power training) are follows:
+The generalized tips of the average training at HIIT, without taking into consideration specialization (more cardio or more power training) are as follows:

 Warm-Up (duration 5-10 minutes)

 Prepping for such a killer workout, requires a smart approach.
-It means that in order to properly limber up (rev up your cardiovascular system, activate your muscles, guard yourself from injury, increase your range of motion), you need to piece together a warm-up routine that factors into every part of your body and primes your muscles for an intense workout.
+It means that in order to properly limber up (rev up your cardiovascular system, activate your muscles, guard yourself against injury, increase your range of motion), you need to piece together a warm-up routine that factors into every part of your body and primes your muscles for an intense workout.
 Here’s an example of a good start:

 1. Skater (repeat 30 sec):